nobodyrandom/mhAutobot/README.md

 ####This version will not work if you import the file into google extensions directly, use only GreasyMonkey (firefox) or TamperMoney (chrome)
 To check development progress on the chrome extension version, check [GitHub](https://github.com/nobodyrandom/mhAutobot/tree/master/chromeExtension)
+#####PRECAUTION: Use this script at your own risk as this is against the rule of Mousehunt.
 *****
 Report all bugs to [GitHub](https://github.com/nobodyrandom/mhAutobot/issues) or email me @ <iamnobodyrandom@yahoo.com>
 >	A sidenote ~ Since I am creating this version pretty actively, updates will come in from a 5 mins interval up to a weekly interval.
 Please make sure you update your install frequently